spc-test/prototyping-boilerplate/README.md

-# Next Entree
+# Prototyping boilerplate

 Next.js 14+ starter template with app router, shadcn/ui, typesafe env, icons and configs setup.

 ## Usage

+1. If not already installed, install Node.js

+Visit the [official Node.js website](https://nodejs.org/) and download the LTS version for macOS.
+Run the installer and follow the prompts to install Node.js and npm.

+2. Install Cursor
+   If not already installed, download and install VSCode from the [official website](https://www.cursor.com/).
-1. Setup a project using the template
+3. Open Terminal and setup a project using the template

 ```bash
 pnpm create next-app -e https://github.com/redpangilinan/next-entree